18 Jun 2019

 Wakefield Fire Station area covers 35 square miles incorporating a diverse community of over 91,951 people.
 The area consists of a variety of industrial, commercial, residential and rural locations together with the 39,549 dwellings within the station area.
-The makeup of the station area provides a wide range of different incidents for the staff to deal with using a pumping appliance, and a Combined Aerial and Rescue Pump (CARP),
+The makeup of the station area provides a wide range of different incidents for the staff to deal with using the Combined Aerial and Rescue Pump (CARP),

 The station has a station commander and 28 operational firefighters working a 42 hour week on a shift system.
-The station is very active in partnership working to reduce risk and improve safety for the Wakefield public and is the headquarters for the successful Young Firefighters Scheme.
+The station is very active in partnership working to reduce risk and improve safety for the Wakefield public and is the headquarters for the successful Youth Intervention Team.